Search models, users, collections, and posts

 • Dial in your filament first (flow, pressure advance) or this print won't make a lot of sense

-• If you don't know which plate to start with: start with the first one (15-45 mm/s) and only try the second if you have usable results on the 45mm/s strip or no usable results at all
+• If you don't know which plate to start with: start with the second one (50-85 mm/s) and only try the first / third if you have usable results on the 50 / 85 mm/s strip or no usable results at all

 • If you want to save time, it might make sense to try the smaller model first and in this model here, delete strips with ironing-speeds that gave you bad results before (dont print them)